AcalaNetwork/hardhat-tutorials/upgradeable-greeter/README.md

 ```

 We have to define the greeting variable in order to avoid storage collision and we will be adding
-another `setGreeting`, wich will append ` - V2` to the end of the string we are adding:
+another `setGreeting`, which will append ` - V2` to the end of the string we are adding:

 ```solidity
     string private greeting;